-2. Monitoring and Managing your HDP Cluster with Ambari
+2. Monitoring and Managing Your Cluster

 This topic describes how to use Ambari Web features to monitor and manage your HDP cluster.
 To navigate, select one of the following feature tabs located at the top of the Ambari main window.
-The selected tab appears white.

-🚕 Ambari My20Cluster 10 ops 0 alorts Dashboard Services Hosts Alerts Admin 🛓 admin 🗸
+Ambari My20Cluster  ops 0 alerts Dashboard Services Hosts Alerts Admin III 🔮 admin 🗸